English

 Being caring – recognising the significance of writing in caring for ourselves by expressing feelings

-Being creative – Using imagination and own ideas in writing
+Being creative – using imagination and our own ideas in writing

-Being community minded – recognise how written text can promote improvements in the world e.g. complaints, debate, newspaper reporting
+Being community minded – recognising how written text can promote improvements in the world e.g. complaints, debate, newspaper reporting

 Scope and sequence